-Impact of initial application of IFRS 9 Financial Instruments
+Impact of application of IFRS 9 Financial Instruments

-In the current year, the Company has applied IFRS 9 Financial Instruments (as revised in July 2014) and the related consequential amendments to other IFRS Standards that are effective for an annual period that begins on or after 1 January 2018.
+The Company has applied IFRS 9 Financial Instruments (as revised in July 2014) and the related consequential amendments to other IFRS Standards that are effective for an annual period that begins on or after 1 January 2018.
 The transition provisions of IFRS 9 allow an entity not to restate comparatives.